 We need to know who has received the Spirit of God and who has not.
 Otherwise, we are lost in a world of religious confusion as to who really is born of God and who is not.
 This is the condition that exists among believers today.

-Speaking in Tongues at Spirit Baptism presents an accurate and consistent biblical explanation for speaking in tongues being the “initial evidence” of receiving the holy spirit baptism.
+The Sound of the Spirit at Spirit Baptism presents an accurate and consistent biblical explanation for the sound of the Spirit being the sign that one has been baptized by Christ with the holy Spirit.
 If true, this belief radically alters the commonly accepted picture of the body of Christ, for since the baptism of the Spirit is the only means of entering the body of Christ (1Cor.
-12:13) then the body of Christ would be composed only of those who have received that baptism, with the evidence of speaking in tongues.
+12:13) then the body of Christ would be composed only of those who have received that baptism, with the audible evidence Jesus said would accompany that blessing.

 Prophet to an apostate nation